barumau/pandunia/english/104_viceloga.md

 **mi ama tu. mi mana ni.**
 – I love you.
 That is what I mean.

-In the above, the pronoun **ni** refers to the content of the next statement and **a** refers to the content of the previous statement.
+In the above, the pronoun **go** refers to the content of the next statement and **ni** refers to the content of the previous statement.

 ## Interrogative pronouns